Building Safety Levy 2026: a tradesperson's quick guide

 It is essential for tradespeople to engage in scenario planning to anticipate changes in project requirements.
 This involves:

-- Utilising tools like our project timeline estimator for better planning
+- Utilising tools like our project timeline estimator for better planning and to foresee any bottlenecks or delays.

 Industry response to the levy

 The construction industry has voiced concerns about the potential impact of the levy on project viability and housing supply.
 Some industry bodies are lobbying for adjustments to the levy rates and exemptions for certain types of projects.
+The dialogue between industry representatives and the government is ongoing, with the aim of finding a balance between safety and economic feasibility.

 Potential exemptions

 While the current proposals do not provide for exemptions, discussions are ongoing about potential relief for projects that serve public interests, such as affordable housing or community infrastructure.
+These discussions highlight the need for careful consideration of the broader impacts of the levy on different sectors of the construction industry.

 Steps to ensure compliance